reidmorrison/iostreams/docs/tutorial.md

 The power of the above example applies when the data being written starts to exceed hundreds of megabytes, or even gigabytes.

-By looking at the file name supplied above, `iostreams` is able to determine which streams to apply to the data being read or written.
+By looking at the file name supplied above, IOStreams is able to determine which streams to apply to the data being read or written.
 For example:
 * `hello.zip` => Compressed using Zip
 * `hello.zip.enc` => Compressed using Zip and then encrypted using Symmetric Encryption